ansingh6/sta141b-final/README.md

 ## Preprocessing
 - Rescale your data
 - Split your data into train and test sets
+    + The split was approximatly a ratio of 0.80 in the train set and 0.20 in the test set
+    + The split was done manually on our machine, there is no code in the notebook to do this split

 ## Build your model
 - Using a sequential model